anhthii/database-notes/readme.md

 - At time t2, transaction-Y writes A's value.
 - At time t3, Transaction-X reads A's value.
 - At time t4, Transactions-Y rollbacks.
 So, it changes A's value back to that of prior to t1.
-- So, Transaction-X now contains a value which has never become part of the stable databas
+- So, Transaction-X now contains a value which has never become part of the stable database

 #### 3.1.1.2.
 Phantom Read
 The so-called phantom problem occurs within a transaction when the same query produces different sets of rows at different times.
 For example, if a SELECT is executed twice, but returns a row the second time that was not returned the first time, the row is a “phantom” row.